Akira Tozawa: Alpha Academy (2023–present)

 Tozawa joined Alpha Academy and was assigned as a "junior member" of the stable in a Digital Exclusive before the October 23, 2023, episode of Raw.
 In a bid to prove himself to the stable, Tozawa challenged Bronson Reed to a match but lost.
 The following day, Tozawa appeared on Night 1 of NXT: Halloween Havoc and stole Noam Dar's NXT Heritage Cup.
 Tozawa would return the Cup to Dar on Night 2 before managing to spook Dar into a match for the Cup on the following week's NXT but lost the match 2-1 under British Round Rules.

 In April 2024, Alpha Academy leader Chad Gable turned heel after failing to win the Intercontinental Championship multiple times, with Gable assigning blame that he had spent too much time training his "loser" stablemates and declaring that the stable's focus was to help win Gable the Intercontinental Championship.
 After weeks of mistreatment by Gable on the rest of the stable for not assisting him to win the title by cheating, Tozawa, alongside stablemates Otis and Maxxine Dupri, walked out of Gable on the June 17 episode of Raw, who subsequently left Alpha Academy.
 Otis then took over as the leader of the stable.
 On the July 15 episode of Raw, Otis, Dupri and Tozawa agreed to team up with The New Day's Xavier Woods in his feud against The Final Testament.
 On the following week, the team of Otis, Tozawa and Woods were defeated by The Final Testatement's Karrion Kross and The Authors of Pain (Akam and Rezar) in a six-man tag team match.
 After the match, Gable, together with the newly-aligned Creed Brothers (Julius and Brutus), continued to convince Otis, Tozawa and Dupri to reunite.
 Otis refused and were beaten down by Gable and The Creed Brothers.

 At the 2025 Royal Rumble, Tozawa entered the Royal Rumble as entrant #8, but was attacked by Carmelo Hayes, which caused him to be injured.
 YouTuber IShowSpeed replaced him and entered instead.

 In May 5, 2025, after Otis was defeated by Rusev, Tozawa unsuccessfully attempted to stop Rusev's further attack on his stablemate.
 Tozawa was close to being choked out by Rusev when stuck in his prolonged submission after the bell but was saved by Sheamus, who stared Rusev down.
 After the loss, a new wrinkle in his character was teased referring to him as a potential disciple of the Hart Dungeon under Natalya's training.

+On the January 26, 2026 episode of Raw, Alpha Academy defeated New Day, Creed Brothers, and Los Americanos in a fatal four-way number one contenders match for the World Tag Team titles.
+On February 9, Alpha Academy was defeated in a title match by the reigning champions The Usos.

 Other media

-Tozawa made his video game debut as a playable character in WWE 2K18 and later appeared in WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23 and WWE 2K24.
+Tozawa made his video game debut as a playable character in WWE 2K18 and later appeared in WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23 and WWE 2K24, WWE 2K25 and WWE 2K26.